Sidewalk Labs’ Toronto Project Stirs Up Privacy Debate

 When Sidewalk Labs hosted a public forum in Toronto last November to gather feedback on its plan to build a data-driven innovation hub on a mostly derelict stretch of industrial waterfront, several participants posed tough questions about how the company, a subsidiary of Alphabet/Google, would address privacy issues—questions that have yet to be answered some three months later.

-The company, founded by former Bloomberg CEO and New York City deputy mayor Dan Doctoroff, launched its pitch in mid-October amidst an international media blitz that included promotional appearances by Canadian prime minister Justin Trudeau and former Google chairman Eric Schmidt.
+Sidewalk Labs (a Civic Hall member organization) was founded by former Bloomberg CEO and New York City deputy mayor Dan Doctoroff.
+The company launched its pitch in mid-October amidst an international media blitz that included promotional appearances by Canadian prime minister Justin Trudeau and former Google chairman Eric Schmidt.
 In particular, Sidewalk proposed to develop a green, affordable, and innovation-driven mixed-use waterfront community to be built using emerging data, mapping, and network technologies, such as the deployment of public data-gathering sensors and automated shuttle buses that would serve the area instead of private vehicles.
 Sidewalk also pledged to invest US$50 million in pilot projects in Toronto as they negotiate a final development agreement with local agencies over the coming year.

 The central premise of the firm’s plan, now being evaluated by Waterfront Toronto, is to leverage data gathered in the public realm to achieve goals such as improving traffic flow, enabling autonomous vehicle movement, and reducing emissions on a 12-acre brownfields site known as Quayside that could become home to Google Canada’s new headquarters, a cluster of tech companies, and other mixed-use buildings.
 Sidewalk and WT both talked initially about expanding the plan to a mostly fallow 800-acre swath of industrial Port Lands east of Quayside, but City of Toronto officials poured cold water on that goal in December.